 Applicants will be expected to present a portfolio, demonstrating their ambition for the subject area and for studying at masters level.
 Applicants need to be eligible to study in the UK for the full duration of the programme, and to be eligible to work in the UK for the duration of the work placement, according to current UK government legislation.

 The LSA does not currently have a Student Route Visa (previously ‘Tier 4’) UKVI licence.
-EU and International students, who are currently residing in the UK and are already in possession of alternative visas, which do allow for study and work within the UK, are eligible to apply.
+EU and International students, who are currently residing in the UK and are already in possession of alternative visas, which do allow for study and work within the UK for the duration of the course, are eligible to apply.
 However, it is the responsibility of the applicant to check with local UK immigration authorities regarding the above.
 Those doing so must make evidence of this explicit upon their application to the LSA.